-Everywhere you look, and everyone you listen to is saying something about New Year’s Resolutions.
+Everywhere you look, everyone, you listen to is saying something about New Year’s Resolutions.

 But New Year’s Resolutions usually fail.
-And one reason they usually fail is that they’re only a regurgitation of someone else’s resolutions or what is socially acceptable that year.
-The resolutions aren’t an accurate reflection of individuals and their true commitment to any real goals.
+And one reason they typically fail is that they’re only a regurgitation of someone else’s resolutions or what is socially acceptable that year.
+As a result, the resolutions aren’t an accurate reflection of individuals and their genuine commitment to any real goals.

-So, I’d like to suggest that everyone stop “shoulding” themselves by making resolutions that won’t succeed.
+So, I suggest that everyone stop “shoulding” themselves by making resolutions that won’t succeed.

 Instead, accept that you may or may not ever accomplish what you “SHOULD.”
 Be okay with not being a perfect “SHOULDER.”
-You’re human, so give yourself a break and make a more realistic set of goals for the New Year.
+You’re human, so give yourself a break and set more realistic new year goals.

-You might fulfill some of your goals, and then you will feel a whole lot better about yourself.
+You might fulfill some of your goals, and then you will feel much better about yourself.
 Promise!

 Better ideas for New Years Resolutions:

 - Do you have a bucket list?
 Why?
 What are you waiting for?
-Start doing it now or, at least, committing to set concrete plans to accomplish these things before you’re too old to enjoy them!
+Start doing it now, or at least commit to set concrete plans to accomplish these things before you’re too old to enjoy them!

 - Go back over last year’s goals.
-Not resolutions, real goals.
+Not resolutions, tangible goals.
 Did you achieve them to your satisfaction?
 Did you get distracted?
 Do you still want to accomplish them?

 - Did something from last year turn out differently than you planned or wanted?
 Now is a good time to perhaps make a change or revisit that original goal.

 - Make at least one proactive goal.
-For example, no matter what, promise to get your medical/dental check-ups, flu shots or even start a savings jar for summer vacation or next Christmas.
+For example, no matter what, promise to get your medical/dental check-ups and flu shots or even start a savings jar for summer vacation or next Christmas.
 You get the idea.

-- How about making a goal of trying (not becoming a superstar at it, just trying) one new thing each year.
-An honest, real effort.
+- How about making a goal of trying (not becoming a superstar at it, just trying) one new thing each year?
+An honest, genuine effort.

 - Take it one step further and try something new each month!
 Anything from learning how to make bread to keeping a plant alive!

-- Making a goal of doing something or giving to others is always wonderful.
+- Making a goal of doing something or giving to others is always fantastic.
 However, we often fall on this one because we forget about the other half of this goal.
 Giving to ourselves.
-Always make sure that you remember and commit to giving yourself what you need.
-We can only give properly and genuinely when we are healthy and happy ourselves.
+Always make sure that you remember and commit to providing yourself with what you need.
+We can only give properly and genuinely when we are healthy and happy.

 - At the very least, please do not make a list that has anything on it that has been on a previous year’s list and was a bad fail.
-There’s a reason these things were fails; leave them be for now.
+There’s a reason these things failed; leave them be for now.
 Get on with living, not failing.